 Vertical Gaze Nystagmus is associated with the same drugs that cause Horizontal Gaze Nystagmus.
 In other words, Vertical Gaze Nystagmus may be exhibited by someone who is under the influence of any CNS Depressant (including alcohol), an Inhalant or a Dissociative Anesthetic.
 By the same token, Vertical Gaze Nystagmus, like HGN, is not produced by CNS Stimulants, Hallucinogens, Cannabis or Narcotic Analgesics.
 High doses, for that individual, of Depressants, Inhalants or a Dissociative Anesthetic cause Vertical Gaze Nystagmus.
 Therefore, it is not uncommon to encounter subjects who exhibit HGN but do not exhibit Vertical Gaze Nystagmus.
 To check for Vertical Gaze Nystagmus, hold a stimulus horizontally in front of the subject, about 12-15 inches in front of the subject's nose.
 Direct the subject to focus their eyes at a specific point on the stimulus.
 Instruct the subject to hold their head steady and to follow the stimulus with their eyes only.
-Elevate the stimulus until the eyes are raised as far as possible and hold them at that position for a minimum of four seconds.
+Elevate the stimulus until the eyes are raised as far as possible and hold them at that position for approximately four seconds.
 Observe the eyes closely to see whether any up and down jerking occurs.
 With Vertical Gaze Nystagmus, we do not attempt to identify an angle of onset: we simply record that Vertical Gaze Nystagmus is either "present" or "not present".
-There is no drug that will cause VGN that will not cause HGN.
+VGN will not be present without HGN.